Devusol/brightbikesDevelop/index.md

   - type: services.html
     section_id: services
     #background_style: bg-info
-    title: At Your Service
+    title: Join Us!
     services:
-      - title: Sturdy Templates
+      - title: Maker Focused Community
-        text: Our templates are updated regularly so they don't break.
+        text: BrightBikes is a program of The Maker Effect Foundation, a maker-focused 501(c)(3) nonprofit in Orlando, Florida.
         icon: fa-gem text-info
         url: https://startbootstrap.com/
-      - title: Ready to Ship
+      - title: Project Funding
-        text: You can use this theme as is, or you can make changes!
+        text: This project is funded in part by Orange County Government through the Arts & Cultural Affairs Program.
         icon: fa-paper-plane
-      - title: Up to Date
+      - title: Tutorials
-        text: We update dependencies to keep things fresh.
+        text: Looking to build your own and don't know where to start?
+Watch some of our tutorials.
         icon: fa-laptop-code
-      - title: Made with Love
-        text: You have to make your websites with love these days!
-        icon: fa-heart
-      - title: Other 1
-        text: Some not-so long text here.
-        icon: fa-heart
-      - title: Other 2
+      - title: Explore and Share
-        text: Some not-so long text here.
+        text: Find different places to ride and be a part of a growing community.
         icon: fa-heart

   - type: portfolio.html